2021 Winner Storylines Te Kahurangi Katerina Te Heikōkō Mataira Award

 Figurative, poetic and humorous language is spread throughout the story, to entice children and adults alike to read and love te reo Māori.

-Other shortlisted entrants:
+Other shortlisted entrants were:

 Ko Matariki te Whaea by Charlotte Manga from Mt Eden, Auckland